Libertarian Party of New Hampshire: 2020s

 The LPNH opposed Chase Oliver, the national party's nominee for president in 2024.
 In June 2024, the LPNH rejected his candidacy and refused to offer any support although Oliver would still appear on the ballot.
 Kauffman endorsed Trump, but other Libertarians in the state, such as Nicholas Sarwark, still supported Oliver.

 Bill Redpath, treasurer of the Libertarian National Committee, proposed a motion in May 2025, to censure the state parties of Colorado and New Hampshire.
-He stated that the NHLP had "cast the Libertarian Party in a bad light on the national stage" due to racist and inflammatory posts and that it violated the national bylaws by endorsing Trump.
+He stated that the LPNH had "cast the Libertarian Party in a bad light on the national stage" due to racist and inflammatory posts and that it violated the national bylaws by endorsing Trump.
+In September 2025, the state party was formally censured by the National Committee for "despicable conduct" regarding its Twitter account, and invited them to disaffiliate with the group.

+In 2026, following a proposal by Democratic activist Andru Volinsky to lower property taxes by creating an income tax, LPNH issued a death threat, saying "under libertarian ethical theory, it is perfectly permissible to kill him".
+The threat was investigated by local police and the NH Attorney General.
+Following a statement condemning the post by Democratic congressional candidate Christian Urrutia, LPNH issued a threat against Urrutia, saying he should "leave New Hampshire while it's safe for you to do so".

+Kauffman unsuccessfully ran for chair of the Libertarian Party at the 2026 national convention.
+The Libertarian National Committee (LNC) voted 15 to 2 in favor of disaffiliating the LPNH from the national party on May 25, 2026.
+The resolution cited that the NHLP undermined Libertarian candidates and supported anti-libertarian positions.
+The bylaws of the Libertarian Party prohibits affiliated states parties from endorsing non-Libertarian candidates.

+In September 2026, the party made a social media post stating it openly supported the assassination of all elected Democrats in the state of New Hampshire, and that people should vote for the Republican Party if they didn't "have the balls" to do that.
+National Libertarian Party criticized this post in a statement, saying that now the official Libertarian Party affiliate recognized in New Hampshire is called Granite State Libertarian Party.